 Lakeside Pest Pressure

 Douglas Lake's 550 miles of shoreline surround Dandridge on three sides, creating humidity levels and insect populations that rival the Gulf Coast.
-The lake's seasonal draw-downs expose mudflats that breed mosquitoes, the forested ridges above the lake harbor termite colonies and wildlife, and the town's historic core — Tennessee's second-oldest town — contains structures dating to the late 1700s with centuries of potential pest damage.
+The lake's seasonal draw-downs expose mudflats that breed mosquitoes, the forested ridges above the lake harbor termite colonies and pests, and the town's historic core — Tennessee's second-oldest town — contains structures dating to the late 1700s with centuries of potential pest damage.

 Jefferson County's rolling terrain means homes can be lakefront, ridgetop, or valley — each with different pest exposure.
-Lakefront properties deal with moisture-driven pests and wildlife from the water's edge.
+Lakefront properties deal with moisture-driven pests from the water's edge.
 Ridge homes face carpenter ants from the surrounding forests.
 Valley properties along French Broad tributaries get the worst of both.

 Dandridge's Pest Challenges